Top Sites to Check Used RV Prices

 But as the largest peer-to-peer RV rental platform, RVshare can also be an important resource when you’re searching for used RV values.
 That’s because rental pricing can reflect demand and your RV’s resale potential — not to mention how much you might stand to make in passive income by putting your rig to work in its downtime.

-Chances are you use Facebook Marketplace and Craigslist for other used items in your life, be it thrifted clothing or household goods.
-These peer-to-peer markets are also great opportunities for finding private RV listings, and they are especially useful for getting insight into what the prices are like in your own, extremely local market.
+Chances are, you use Facebook Marketplace and Craigslist for other used items in your life, be it thrifted clothing or household goods.
+These peer-to-peer markets are also great opportunities to find private RV listings, and they are especially useful for getting insight into what prices are like in your own extremely local market.

-Pro Tip: Although these can be useful resources, do proceed with caution — and verify any pricing details you get with NADA or RVTrader before listing your own rig for sale.
+Pro Tip: Although these can be useful resources, do proceed with caution—and verify any pricing details you get with NADA or RVTrader before listing your own rig for sale.
+Also, watch out for scams (buyers offering to pay more than the asking price, requests to ship RVs sight unseen, cashier’s check fraud).

-While it’s not as well-known as competitors like RVTrader, RVUniverse is another used RV marketplace that can offer you valuable insight into your rig’s market value — especially if you’re valuing a premium or speciality motorhome.
-Although many types of RVs are listed on the platform, this one is best used for checking pricing on higher-end or niche models.
+While it’s not as well-known as competitors like RVTrader, RVUniverse is another used RV marketplace that can offer you valuable insight into your rig’s market value — especially if you’re valuing a premium or specialty motorhome.

-Bonus round!
-Along with the six sites listed above, you can also use the following to check (or cross-check) your RV’s value:
+Along with the six sites listed above, you can also use the following to check or cross-check your RV’s value:

-How to Combine These Tools for the Most Accurate RV Pricing
+How to Combine These Tools for Accurate Pricing

 Ready to bring this knowledge to real life?
 Here’s a step-by-step guide to combining these tools to get the most accurate used RV values and pricing.